ychen131/iap-datadive-2018/Data_Dictionary.md

-title            : Title of article as provided by the feedly API url              : url of article feed_label       : Label of the Feedly Feed (created by IAP) ProjectNumber    : Project ID number in EWS System (LINKING FIELD) EWS Project Name : Project Name in EWS System
+title            : Title of article as provided by the feedly API url              : url of article feed_label       : Label of the Feedly Feed (created by IAP) ProjectNumber    : Project ID number in EWS System (LINKING FIELD) - CAN BE MULTIPLE PROJECTS EWS Project Name : Project Name in EWS System
 EWS hyperlink    : Link to Project in EWS System Matched          : !IMPORTANT!
 Indicates if project is matched to article, 1 = match exists, 0 article has no \